-This website and the contents thereof are protected worldwide by copyright and related intellectual property rights.
-Users are free to download, use and redistribute files or contents from this website, provided that they are not modified, and that the copyright and disclaimer notice are not removed.
+This website and the contents thereof as well as the contents of mailings are protected worldwide by copyright and related intellectual property rights.
+Users are free to download, use and redistribute files or contents from this website or from mailings, provided that they are not modified, and that the copyright and disclaimer notice are not removed.
 Files or contents - as such or in whatever way combined - may not be sold for profit or incorporated in commercial documents without the written permission of the copyright holder.
-Unauthorized inclusion of single pages, graphics, or other components of this website in other websites, print products, or electronic media is prohibited.
+Unauthorized inclusion of single pages, graphics, or other components of this website or mailings in other websites, print products, or electronic media is prohibited.

 The participants of the Berlin Group have not reviewed any of the websites that may be linked to or from the Berlin Group website, and the existence of such links does not indicate any approval or endorsement of any material contained on any linked website.
 The participants of the Berlin Group are not responsible for the contents of any website linked to or from the Berlin Group website.